 What we don’t: Multi-use intentions mean it’s not the fastest or most stable board on this list.

-The All-Around finds a nice middle ground between budget models and premium boards, which is also reflected in the $750 price tag (at the time of publishing, iRocker is including a complementary electric pump and cleaning kit with purchase).
-It's admittedly not the most high-performance SUP here—the Red Paddle Co Sport below is decidedly faster and the Hala Rado is more stable in whitewater—but the iRocker is everything you'll need for flatwater paddling, and its build quality far exceeds that of more affordable designs.
-We also love the All-Around’s option for a single, twin, or tri-fin set-up (allowing you to tailor stability and speed depending on your needs), and it helps that smaller paddlers (under 5’10”) can opt for the more svelte 10’ model.
-Finally, owned and operated by paddlers, iRocker is known for their great customer service, shipping is free within the U.S. and Canada, and they even offer a two-year warranty on their boards (and three years for seam failure).
+The All-Around finds a nice middle ground between budget models and premium boards, which is also reflected in the $750 price tag (note: It's on sale for $450 at the time of publishing).
+It's admittedly not the most high-performance SUP here—the Red Paddle Co Sport below is decidedly faster—but the iRocker is everything you'll need for flatwater paddling, and its build quality far exceeds that of more affordable designs.
+We also love the All-Around’s option for a single, twin, or tri-fin setup, which allows you to tailor stability and speed depending on your needs.
+Finally, owned and operated by paddlers, iRocker is known for their great customer service, along with a competitive warranty (one to three years depending on the board and issue).
+Experienced paddlers—including confident beginners—might also consider stepping up to the All Around 11' Ultra, which is pricier at $800 ($750 on sale) and has a lower weight capacity (290 lb.) but is nearly 5 pounds lighter and much more compact.

 See the iRocker All-Around 11'